Imagine how it was for the very first woman in dentistry.

-Some would say, “It’s not easy…being a woman in dentistry.”
+Some would say, “It’s not easy being a woman in dentistry.”
 And if you think it’s tough now, imagine how it was for the very first woman in dentistry in what was generally a male-dominated profession.
 It was hearsay that dentistry started out as a “good ol’ boy network,” with little consideration or hope that women in dentistry would come, make a difference and stay.
-Not only have they stayed, they now outnumber their male counterparts as recent grads, and many of these women have ultra-successful practices, are entrepreneurial, are active in organized dentistry and enjoy a balanced quality of life.
+Not only have the female dental workforce stayed, they now outnumber their male counterparts as recent grads.
+And many of these women have ultra-successful practices, are entrepreneurial, are active in organized dentistry, and enjoy a balanced quality of life.

 But alas, dentistry’s changing.
 Those initial goals of young practitioners are now more difficult to reach as changes take place.

 One of the changes happening is the growth of corporate or group practices owned by someone else.
 For women in dentistry, the offer is attractive due to the fact they can have a guaranteed paycheck, benefits, continuing education opportunities and the corporation or owner dentist handles personnel (hiring, training, and compensation).
 There are no overhead concerns, and management consultants are hired and paid by the corporation or the owner dentist.

 Another change taking place is the reduced reimbursement by insurance companies, making it more and more difficult to increase net profits.
 Smart women in dentistry know that in order to compete they must step up marketing efforts, provide team training to increase efficiency and become better communicators/listeners to have better case acceptance.
 They and their teams must treat every patient as though they are special to cultivate ambassadors who bring in family, friends, and co-workers.

 Social media has become a real player in the growth of dental practices today.
 Women in dentistry who wish to stay on the cutting edge and in the top 20 percent of practices, success-wise, must rely on an outstanding website and positive reviews on social media.